-With the California heatwave in full effect, my wife and son and I took a weekend getaway to stay at a hotel with a pool.
+A while back during a California heatwave, my wife and son and I took a weekend getaway to stay at a hotel with a pool.
 The plan was to stay as cool and submerged as possible.

 He went first and posted a time of 22 seconds.

 I went next and thought I could easily go at least a minute.
 I went under and held out for what felt like a really long time.
 I figured it had been at least a minute when I started getting uncomfortable, so I popped up.